apotonick/paperdragon/README.md

 Paperclip Compatibility

+1. Stores file to same location as paperclip would do.
+2. `Photo#url` will return the same URL as paperclip.

 Paperclip uses several columns to compute the UID.
 Once this is done, it doesn't store that UID in the database but updates the respective fields, which makes it a bit awkward to maintain.

 Paperdragon simply dumps the image uid along with meta data into image_meta_data.